xtrojak/TRECollect/README.md

 ### Configuration

-Before running the app, configure the following in `app/src/main/res/values/strings.xml`:
+**Initial Setup (Required on First Launch):**

+1. **Select Sampling Team**: Choose your team (LSI or AML)
+   - If LSI is selected, choose subteam (Soil, Sediment, or Shoreline)
+   - This determines which forms are available and the folder structure

+2. **Select Output Folder**: Choose where submissions will be stored
+   - The app will create the folder structure: `TREC_logsheets/{team}/{subteam}/`
+   - You can select a Google Drive folder if linked to your device

+3. **Optional - ownCloud Settings**: Configure in `app/src/main/res/values/strings.xml`:
    - `owncloud_url`: Your ownCloud WebDAV endpoint URL
    - `owncloud_access_token`: Your ownCloud access token

-Alternatively, configure these settings through the app's Settings activity after first launch.
+   - Or configure through the app's Settings activity

+**Note**: The app requires team selection and output folder configuration before you can create sites.

 ## Testing